glasslion/fontdump/README.md

 FAQs
 ----
+**Question**:
-**Question**: What’s wrong with Google Fonts?
+What’s wrong with Google Fonts?
 Why do I want to serve the fonts on my own server?

 **Answer**:
 Google Fonts is Great.
 You shall use it normally.
-But for users in some countries, Google Fonts is very slow and sometimes inaccessible.
+But for users in some countries, Google Fonts is very slow and sometimes even inaccessible.
 Serving your own fonts is the only choice for them.
-Besides, some developers wish to have more control.They might want to embed fonts as base64 strings into the css to bypass crazy  firewalls.
+Besides, some developers may wish to have more control over web fonts.
+They might want to embed fonts as base64 strings into the css to bypass crazy  firewalls.
+They might to store the fonts as jsons to the localstorage to speed up page loading.

 **Question**:
 Why do I need to install a software to download these fonts?
 Can't I just open the Chrome developer tools and download the css and fonts manually?